department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/page-titles-and-section-titles.md

 - **H2** What happens after you apply

-> - H3 How long it takes to find out from colleges
+> - H3 How long it takes to hear back from colleges

 - **H2** More information about applying for college